 Most stores are open Monday through Saturday from 9:00 am to 5:00 pm, and stores along Nevsky Prospect, a main shopping street, may stay open until about 8:00 pm.
 The cruise ship pier we docked at has numerous souvenir shops, and even some with jewelry and handicrafts.
 (Some small cruise ships can sail further up the Neva River and dock at another pier - be sure that if you tour independently that you know where your ship is docked!)

 Shopping kiosks are found throughout the city, with a large market across the street from the Church on the Spilled Blood.
-Some kiosks are reportedly Mafia-operated, but we felt goods were fairly marked and did not hear any shopping "horror" stories from any of our shipmates.
 Pickpockets do frequent the tourist areas, so watch your bags and cameras.
 Street vendors are plentiful at all tourist sites.
-The price for books and souvenirs is MUCH better when you are boarding the tour bus to leave a site than it is when you first arrive!
+The price for books and souvenirs is much better when you are boarding the tour bus to leave a site than it is when you first arrive!

 St. Petersburg Must-See Sites